USCGC Maui

 USCGC Maui (WPB-1304) was a United States Coast Guard Island-class patrol boat homeported in Manama, Bahrain.
 She was named after the second-largest of the Hawaiian Islands, Maui.

 Overview

 At 110 feet (34 m), USCGC Maui had excellent range & seakeeping ability, was equipped with advanced electronics and navigation equipment, and supported Coast Guard maritime homeland security, migrant interdiction, drug interdiction, defense readiness, fisheries Enforcement, and search and rescue missions.
 USCGC Maui was one of six Island class patrol boats stationed in Manama, Bahrain as a part of Patrol Forces Southwest Asia to provide the Navy's Fifth Fleet with combat ready assets.

+Her keel was laid on 8 April 1985 and she was launched on 11 January 1986.
+Maui was commissioned on 9 May 1986.